 Think: Are you really looking after your most valuable (and hard to replace) revenue streams as partners?
-Why not build special plans for managing them better?
+Consider making a dedicated plan to nurture the relationship.

 Essential suppliers are also, like vital revenue partners, difficult to replace.
 It could be a key product that you distribute exclusively, or a vital component - such as technology or packaging.

-If it is truly critical then you need specialist relationship management.
-Consider building a Service Level Agreement (SLA) scheduling stock calls, regular monthly reports and quarterly reviews.
+If it is truly critical, then you need specialist relationship management.
+You could create a Service Level Agreement (SLA) that schedules in stock calls, regular monthly reports and quarterly reviews.
 Alternatively, consider bundling - a tactic that has been at the heart of the PC and software business marketing - adding something that fits perfectly with your product to add value to your end consumer.

-Think: Can you build joint plans and encourage a better flow of communication with your key suppliers - to make sure you avoid nasty stock surprises and maximise new opportunities before your competition does?
+Think: Can you build joint plans and encourage better flow of communication with your key suppliers - to make sure you avoid nasty surprises and maximise new opportunities before your competition does?

 These allow partners to collaborate and exchange value, building and sharing plenty of smart marketing benefits.
-A group of retailers who get together to build a late night Christmas shopping promotion is an alliance.
+For example, a group of retailers who get together to build a late night Christmas shopping promotion is an alliance.